Actindo-AG/Documentation/ActindoWorkFlow/Operation/09_TrackWorkflowProcess.md

     For detailed information about individual process actions and tokens, see [Check the process action status](#check-the-process-action-status) and [Check the token status and content](#check-the-token-status-and-content).

-## Execute a manual action

-A process will be paused if a manual action is waiting for a user decision.
-For detailed information, see [Manual action]

-#### Prerequisites

-#### Procedure

 ## Check the process action status

-The process action status can be checked to monitor which actions have already been executed, if problems have occurred and at what place.
+The process action status can be checked to monitor what actions have already been executed, whether problems have occurred and at what place, or whether manual actions are awaiting a user decision.
+If the process is currently active, you can observe the process execution in real time.

 The *Process ID* view displays a diagram of the selected process including all places and actions.
-If the process is currently active, the process execution can be observed in real time.

-Further details about the process actions included in the diagram as well as about the logs and tokens are displayed in separate tabs at the bottom of the *Process ID* view.
+More details about the process actions, logs, and tokens included in the diagram are displayed in separate tabs at the bottom of the *Process ID* view.

 #### Prerequisites